 Read "Gas vs. Liquid Filtration: Techniques and Capabilities" for more insight into how gas and liquid filtration differ.

-While woven wire mesh filters can be constructed out of several alloys, stainless steel is predominantly used.
+While woven wire mesh filters can be constructed from several alloys, stainless steel is predominantly used.
 This is because stainless steel offers the most efficient life spans when subjected to harsh corrosive conditions and extreme temperatures.

 Now, there are several stainless steel variants on the market, all with their own chemical makeup.
 That said, mesh filters ultimately fall within either 300 series or 400 series.